muratk5n/thirdwave/en/README.md

 ---

-Is working with discontinuities the next level shit on many compsci branches?
+Is working with discontinuities the next level shit in compsci?
 In optimization, subgradient methods rule.
 For waves so-called Riemann approaches are extremely useful.
 Computation discretizes anyway, so planning for splitting prob into chunks from get-go can be a good idea.

 ---